JamieMagee/jamiemagee.co.uk/content/blog/maintaining-aur-packages-with-renovate.md

       - main
 ```

-Next, I’m going to need to check out the entire history of the repository, so I can compare the files changed in the latest commit with the git history.
+Next, I’m going to need to check out the entire history of the repository, so I can compare the files changed in the latest commit with the Git history.

 ```yaml
 jobs: